bitrise-io/devcenter/_articles/en/contributors/create-your-own-step.md

 The `value_options` option defines the possible values: in this case, `yes` and `no`.
 Its `opts` property contains some information about how the input is presented: in this case, it's just a title option, which is always required.
 The title is displayed in the Workflow Editor instead of the key of the input.

+{% include message_box.html type="warning" title="The `value_options` input" content="The `value_options` input must contain a string.
+This means that without the quotation marks, as indicated in the example, the validation will fail."%}

 ### Naming and describing Step inputs

 A Step input can have a name, a summary, and a description, just like the Step itself.
 To define these: